CaptainDapper/HollowKnight.RandoMapMod/README.md

 ## Version History

+###

+### v0.4

+Complete refactor.
+Code should be a bit more organized, but maybe that's just me.
+Added rando-pool specific sprites for the pins.
+Compatibility for Rando Multiworld.

+### v0.3.11

+Non-randomized Grub and Essence pins
+Settings update to handle different randomizer branches

+### v0.3.10

+Compatibility for Rando 3.10

+### v0.3.5

+Compatibility for Rando 3

 ### v0.3.2

 First "official" release.
 Fixed the map boundaries so the map ACTUALLY scrolls to the edges without having to purchase every map first.

-### v0.3.5

-Compatibility for Rando 3

-### v0.3.10

-Compatibility for Rando 3.10

-### v0.3.11

-Non-randomized Grub and Essence pins
-Settings update to handle different randomizer branches